-We have had a solid track record of success in the outlet industry for the past 37 years.
+We have had a solid track record of success in the outlet industry for the past 38 years.
 In 1993, Tanger led the way by becoming the industry's first outlet center company to be publicly traded.
 Our seasoned team of real estate professionals utilize the knowledge and experience that we have gained to give us a competitive advantage in the outlet business.

-As of December 31, 2017, our consolidated outlet centers were 97% occupied with average tenant sales of \$380 per square foot.
-Our portfolio of properties has had an average occupancy rate of 95% or greater on December 31st of each year since 1981.
+As of December 31, 2018, our consolidated outlet centers were 97% occupied with average tenant sales of \$385 per square foot.
+Our portfolio of properties has had an average occupancy rate of 95% or greater on December 31st of each year since the predecessor company was founded in 1981.
 We believe our ability to achieve this level of performance is a testament to our long-standing tenant relationships, industry experience and our expertise in the development, leasing and operation of outlet centers.